-For the student with special needs or study interests, the Contract Major provides a custom-designed curriculum.
-In consultation with faculty advisors and the Vice President of Academic Affairs, a student may propose a program that combines the offerings of several programs in a pattern which fits the student's special interests, rather than the definitions of a standard curriculum.
-The general requirements for graduation remain effective, but major and elective sequences are described in a "contract" approved by the student, chair or dean, and the Vice President for Academic Affairs.
+For the student with special needs or study interests, the contract major provides a custom-designed curriculum.
+In consultation with faculty advisors and the Vice President for Academic Affairs, a student may propose a program that combines the offerings of several programs in a pattern which fits the student's special interests, rather than the definitions of a standard curriculum.
+The general requirements for graduation remain effective, but major and elective sequences are described in a "contract" approved by the student, dean, and the Vice President for Academic Affairs.
 This description may utilize courses from the regular curricula, along with private and independent study courses and CARE credits.
 Accredited courses may also be transferred from other colleges, and credit by examination is applicable, according to the regular rules for such transfers and applications.

-Interdisciplinary major contracts must conform to interdisciplinary major requirements of the University as stated on p.
-10.
+Interdisciplinary major contracts must conform to interdisciplinary major requirements of the University as stated under Interdisciplinary Majors.